Ross-Hunter/blog/source/articles/2018-12-23-dont-test-like-that.md

   end
 end
 ```
-- You are actually describing the behavior now!
-Keep going, tell us more about what `Chemical.water` does!
+- You are on your way to actually describing the behavior now!
+Keep going, tell us more about what it means that `Chemical.water` is a Chemical!

 ###Don't repeat yourself